-The school is led by Crawford Family Dean Larry Peppers and has 40 faculty members who teach in the departments of accounting, business administration, economics and politics, as well as a number of interdisciplinary programs such as environmental studies and women, gender and sexuality studies.
+The school is led by Crawford Family Dean Rob Straughan and has 50 full-time faculty members who teach in the departments of accounting, business administration, economics and politics, as well as a number of interdisciplinary programs such as environmental studies, poverty and human capability studies and women's and gender studies.
 The Williams School is the proud home to the Connolly Center for Entrepreneurship.

 The Williams School touches most students at Washington and Lee University, regardless of major.
-About 40 percent of Washington and Lee students will choose to major in one of the Williams School's four disciplines, but even those who major in a discipline within the College will find themselves taking general education or elective classes in Huntley Hall and Holekamp Hall.
-Unlike many more traditional business schools, the Williams School does not set a cap on the number of students who may major in any of its disciplines.
-Students typically declare their major in the winter of their sophomore year.
+About 40 percent of Washington and Lee students will choose to major in one of the Williams School's four disciplines, but even those who major in a discipline within the College will find themselves taking general education or elective classes in the Williams School.

 The Williams School offers two degrees:

 Bachelor of Science with Special Attainments in Commerce

 - Business Administration